zombierzn/vungle-resources/English/Reporting API/README.md

 #Reporting API
 ## Overview

 The reporting API is meant to give advertisers and publishers a programmatic way to access data that is present on the dashboard.
+Your Reporting API Key will be the same for all of your apps.
+Each app will have a unique Reporting API ID, which can be found on its respective application page.

 |Host           |Request Headers        |API            |
 | :-----------  | :-------------------  |:-----------   |